Flectone Logo FlectonePulse

 Enables or disables the functionality of the module

 Enables formatting for the <player_head> placeholder.
-It can be used in several ways:
+It can be used in different ways:

-• <player_head:Notch> returns the head of the player whose nickname is specified inside.
+• <player_head:Notch> returns the head of the player whose name was specified inside

-• <player_head:Notch:false> returns the head of the specified player with the second layer disabled.
+• <player_head:Notch:false> returns the player's head with the second layer disabled, for the name specified inside

-• If the specified nickname does not exist, the head will have a random default skin.
+• If the specified name does not exist, the head will have a random default skin

 • <player_head_or:...> returns the player's head or the text specified as the first argument if the recipient cannot see heads in chat.
-For example, <player_head_or:hello:Notch> returns Notch's head, but the word hello will appear in the console.
+For example <player_head_or:hello:Notch> returns Notch's head, and in the console, the word hello will appear

 Note

-The playerlistname module already has <player_head> built-in by default, and it only works for players using unofficial game versions.
-For licensed versions, the tab list remains standard.
+The playerlistname module already has <player_head> built in by default, and it only works for players who have an unofficial game version.
+For licensed versions, the tab will be standard.

 Enables formatting for the <sprite:...> placeholder.
-It can be used in several ways:
+It can be used in different ways:

-• If the sprite is specified incorrectly, it will appear as an unknown texture.
-You can create your own sprites using a resource pack.
+• If the sprite is specified incorrectly, it will be an unknown texture.
+Using a resource pack, you can create your own sprites.

-• <sprite_or:...> returns the icon or the text specified as the first argument if the recipient cannot see icons in chat.
-For example, <sprite_or:hello:block/oak_log> returns the oak log icon, but the word hello will appear in the console.
+• <sprite_or:...> returns an icon or the text specified as the first argument if the recipient cannot see icons in chat.
+For example <sprite_or:hello:block/oak_log> returns the oak icon, and in the console, the word hello will appear

-The easiest way to find atlas and icon names is by using the /sprite command.
+The easiest way to find atlas and icon names is using the /sprite command

 command sprite

-You can also find these in the folder created using the F3 + S combination in Minecraft.
-There will be minecraft_textures_atlas_... files in .txt and .png formats, which can help you find the appropriate sprite.
+You can also find this in the folder created using the F3 + S combination inside Minecraft.
+There will be files named minecraft_textures_atlas_... with .txt and .png formats, which can help you find a suitable sprite.

-Using these coordinates, you can visually locate it in the .png atlas.
-To display it inside Minecraft, remove the minecraft: prefix.
+Using these coordinates, you can visually find it in the .png atlas (to see what it looks like).
+To display it inside Minecraft, you need to remove the minecraft: prefix.

 object slot